mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 one time activity when the operator first takes charge of the zone it has not been treated as a serious issue.

-When the domain uses DNSSEC it necessary to make regular (sometimes annual) changes to the delegation, updating DS record(s) in order to track KSK rollover.
+When the domain uses DNSSEC it is necessary to make regular (sometimes annual) changes to the delegation, updating DS record(s) in order to track KSK rollover.
 Under the current model this is prone to delays and errors, as the Registrant must participate in updates to DS records.